jettNash1/website-copy-checker/README.md

    - Toggle switch to the left for UK English
    - Toggle switch to the right for US English
 3. Click "Check Page" to analyze the current webpage
+4. Monitor the progress bar as the page is analyzed
-4. Review the results in two sections:
+5. Review the results in two sections:
    - Summary: Quick overview of issues found
    - Detailed Issues: Complete list of issues with:
+     - Checkbox to include/exclude from report
      - Issue description
      - Suggested correction
      - Location in the page
+6. Use checkboxes to select which issues to include in your report
-5. Use the "Copy Report" button to copy a full report to your clipboard
+7. Use the "Copy Report" button to copy a report of selected issues to your clipboard

 ## Technical Details